Romsey Town F.C.: History

-In 2004 the Wessex League absorbed the original Hampshire League and due to their facilities Romsey were placed in Division 1 and after some encouraging final placings they won promotion in 2007 back to the top flight, now known as the Premier Division.
-In the 2007–08 season with manager Glenn Burnett at the helm Romsey's team spirit was at an all-time high.
+In 2004 the Wessex League absorbed the original Hampshire League and due to their facilities Romsey were placed in Division 1 and former club stalwart Trevor Holmes became manager, he kept the club together finishing mid table.
+2005–6 season Trevor Holmes was joined by Julian Walters from Hamble Club FC, who brought a large number of players to Romsey, and saw them consolidate again in Division 1.
+2006-7 saw Romsey gain promotion to the Premier division with Holmes and Walters at the helm.
+2007-8 saw Glenn Burnett and Lee Harrison join the managerial team eventually taking the managers roles later that season, with Holmes and Walters stepping aside having consolidated the club.
+Now with an encouraging 2007–08 season with new manager pairing Glenn Burnett and Lee Harrison at the helm Romsey's team spirit was at an all-time high.
 The team were performing well on the pitch as well with two consecutive mid-table finishes really consolidating Romsey's position in the Wessex Premier League.
 At the end of the 2009–10 season, Glenn Burnett decided to step down blaming his decision to leave on how much he had to do at the club.
 Assistant manager Lee Harrison soon followed suit, as well as a large percentage of the squad that Glenn had been crafting over the last few seasons.
 In the 2010–11 season, backed by the new management duo of Wayne Mew and Stuart Long, began with many trials as Romsey searched to rebuild a team.
 In the end, Romsey finished in 16th position in the league despite a lack of players.
 One of the high points of the season was Romsey's longest-serving and most prolific player in their history, Simon De'ath, who finished with 25 league goals, placing him seventh in the goalscorer charts.

 Wayne Mew continued at the helm for the 2011–12 and managed to keep hold of striker Simon De'ath despite interest from numerous other clubs.

 Following one of Romsey's most successful seasons, where Simon De'ath was once again top scorer, after finishing in 8th place alongside two cup quarter finals, manager Wayne Mew decided to resign from the Bypass Ground.
 Francis Benali also resigned from the post as reserve team boss.